dedoussis/asynction/README.md

 | errorHandler | `string` | Dot joint path to the python error handler callable |

 ### Event handler namespacing (semantic)
 A new semantic added to the AsyncAPI 2.0.0 spec is the prefixing of the channel paths (keys of the [Channels Object](https://www.asyncapi.com/docs/specifications/2.0.0#channelsObject)).
-This allows the registration of an event handler under a particular namespace.
+This allows the registration of an event handler or a message validator under a particular namespace.
 The prefix expressed namespace should be included in the [Namespace Definitions Object](#namespace-definitions-object).

-The pattern of the channel path is: `^(?<namespace>[A-Za-z0-9_\-]+/)?(?<channel_name>[A-Za-z0-9_\-/]+)$`
+The pattern of the channel path is: `^(?<namespace>[A-Za-z0-9_\-/]+/)?(?<channel_name>[A-Za-z0-9_\-]+)$`

 If the namespace prefix is omitted, the main namespace (`/`) is assumed.

 ## TODOs
-1. Payload validation
+1. Split the functionality into multiple atomic modules.
+2. Binding validation (query params and headers)
+3. Unnamed events (`json` and `message` - see the Flask-SocketIO docs)
+4. Authentication
+5. Expose spec via a flask route.
+Provide a [playground](https://playground.asyncapi.io/?load=https://raw.githubusercontent.com/asyncapi/asyncapi/master/examples/2.0.0/simple.yml).
-2. Increase JSON Schema reference resolution test coverage.
+6. Increase JSON Schema reference resolution test coverage.
 Allow refs to be used with other keys.
 Merge upon ref resolution.
-3. Authentication
-4. How does json and message unnamed events behave if not defined in spec.
-Do they need definition?

-## Limitations
+## Limitations / Thoughts
-1. How can the spec express event handler return types (that are to be passed as args to the client callbacks)
+1. How can the spec express event handler return types (that are to be passed as args to the client callbacks)?